 One needs to know about some basic terms of economics like repo rate, reverse repo, CRR, SLR, etc. These are needed for understanding articles in newspapers also.
-Just google them when you come across then in the papers and keep a separate notebook.
+Just google them when you come across than in the papers and keep a separate notebook.
 Read one good book on the Indian economy.
-I used the Indian economy by Dutt & Sundaram.
+I used the Indian Economy by Dutt & Sundaram.
 The book by Uma Kapila is also a good one.
 In both of these books, each chapter deals with an issue.
 So make notes keeping in mind the requirements of a 20-30 marker.
 Download the latest Economic Survey of India and update the stats as you make notes.
 Also, leave some space after each chapter to add new info from newspapers as and when they come.

 Also, read Chapter 1 and the chapter explaining the government’s poverty alleviation schemes ( chapter 11 in the 2010 survey).
 Follow the budget.
 Read some business newspapers at that time and also read the summary of the budget which will be posted on the net.

 Make notes on the policies that you come across in the newspapers.
 But this will not be exhaustive.
 Use India yearbook published by the Publications division for an exhaustive approach.
 It’s a huge book with a lot of unnecessary facts and details which should be skipped.
 Just make short notes on the various programs ministry-wise.